shajen/rtl-sdr-scanner/README.md

 [2020-03-31 13:35:43][  DEBUG][   sdr] --------------------------------------------------------------------------------
 ^C[2020-03-31 13:36:06][WARNING][killer] stopping application
 ```

+All recorded frequencies are stored in `wav` directory.

 ## Contributing

 In general don't be afraid to send pull request.
 Use the "fork-and-pull" Git workflow.